manocodes/google-cloud-experiments/docs/security/pca_security_network_defense.md

 ## 1. VPC Service Controls (VPC-SC) (CRITICAL TOPIC)

 VPC Service Controls is one of the most frequently asked topics.
 It prevents **Data Exfiltration**.
+> **Data Exfiltration Definition:** The unauthorized transfer of data from a secure corporate system to an untrusted external location (e.g., copying a corporate database to a personal Google Drive).

 ### The Problem it Solves
 "How do I prevent a user with valid credentials from copying data from my corporate BigQuery bucket to their personal Gmail bucket?"
 (IAM cannot stop this, as the user has permission to read the source).